JPETTomography/j-pet-framework-examples/TimeCalibration_lifetime/README.md

 Aim
 ---
 This is an example analysis producing J-PET time calibration using data taken for a single source inside the detector.
 Calibration is divided into two steps: calibration of a single module based on the time difference AB, and calibration between modules based on the lifetime spectra.
+At the end it can be also used to estimate optimal effective length of a scintillator onto different thresholds.

 Input Data
 -----------